 Short-term capital losses can be offset against any capital gains (long-term or short-term).
 Long-term capital loss can only be offset against long-term capital gains.
 Unabsorbed capital losses (short-term or long-term) can be carried forward for a maximum of eight years to be offset only against future capital gains as mentioned above.

-Effective 1 April 2019, a once in a lifetime option has been given to an individual/ HUF wherein long-term capital gains (up to INR 20 million) arising from transfer of a residential property can now be reinvested in two house properties in India.
-Further, an individual/HUF selling a residential property also has the option to reinvest the long-term capital gains by subscribing to shares of a company that qualifies as a small or medium enterprise and also in shares of eligible start-ups with no cap on reinvestment of the capital gain.
-Investments under this provision can be made up to 31 March 2021.
-Budget 2021 has proposed to extend this exemption for reinvestment until 31 March 2022.
+Effective 1 April 2019, a once in a lifetime option has been given to an individual/HUF wherein long-term capital gains (up to INR 20 million) arising from transfer of a residential property can now be reinvested in two house properties in India.
+Further, an individual/HUF selling a residential property also has the option to reinvest the long-term capital gains by subscribing to shares of a company that qualifies as a small or medium enterprise and in shares of eligible start-ups with no cap on reinvestment of the capital gain.
+Investments under this provision can be made up to 31 March 2022.
 In case the eligible start-up is a technology driven start-up, it will be entitled to utilise the proceeds of such equity shares in computers or computer software.

-Budget 2021 has proposed to enhance the variance limit from 10% to 20% in relation to immovable property acquired during the period 12 November 2020 to 30 June 2021 by way of first time allotment from a real estate developer for a consideration upto INR 20 million.
+The above limit has been enhanced from 10% to 20% in relation to immovable property acquired during the period 12 November 2020 to 30 June 2021 by way of first-time allotment from a real estate developer for a consideration up to INR 20 million.